Lucius2023/DaMFFN/README.md

 Install packages with:

-'''$ pip install -r requirements.txt'''
+''' $ pip install -r requirements.txt '''

 ## Configure and Run
 All configurations concerning data, model, training, visualization etc. can be made in config.py.
 The default configuration will run a training with paper-given parameters on the provided dummy dataset.
 This dataset contains images of 4 squares as normal examples and 4 circles as anomaly.